theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/README.md

 ![Customizability Build 2](art/Customizability-Build-2.png)

-There is a respective removal option for each action, which can be accessed by clicking on the same file in the solution explorer to reset it back to default.
+If you click on each file again, you will find a remove option to set it back to the default.

+Please note that if you click any of these buttons, a tailwind.extension.json file will be created in your project root.

 #### Extension Options